kneerose-cyber/devops/aws/aws_cid/aws_ci_cd_pipeline.md

-**note** - code commit <connection need a service role> code build
+**note** - code commit {connection need service role} code build

-**IMP** -
+**IMP** -\
- 1)create a role add below services AmazonEC2FullAccess	AWS managed	1 AmazonEC2RoleforAWSCodeDeploy	AWS managed	1
+ 1)create a role add below services\
+   AmazonEC2FullAccess	AWS managed	1\
+   AmazonEC2RoleforAWSCodeDeploy	AWS managed	1\
-   AmazonEC2RoleforAWSCodeDeployLimited	AWS managed	1
+   AmazonEC2RoleforAWSCodeDeployLimited	AWS managed	1\
-   AmazonS3FullAccess	AWS managed	2
+   AmazonS3FullAccess	AWS managed	2\
-   AWSCodeDeployFullAccess	AWS managed	1 AWSCodeDeployRole	AWS managed	1 AWSCodeDeployRoleForECS	AWS managed
+   AWSCodeDeployFullAccess	AWS managed	1\
+   AWSCodeDeployRole	AWS managed	1\
+   AWSCodeDeployRoleForECS	AWS managed\

- 2) attach this role on service role on create deployment group(1) arn:aws:iam::592701661094:role/aws_code_deploy
+ 2) attach this role on service role on create deployment group(1) arn:aws:iam::592701661094:role/aws_code_deploy  \
-3) create ec2 instance and click on aamazon ec2 instance.  value add the ec2 hostname install aws code agent select -> never enable LB create deployment
+ 3) create ec2 instance and click on amazon ec2 instance.  value add the ec2 hostname\
+  Install AWS code agent \
+  select -> never \
+  enable LB \
+   create deployment\
 ```

-a) why not install the aws code agent - the agent will install docker etc on ec2 instances, code deploy agent - needs to be in the ec2 instance.
+a) why not install the AWS code agent - the agent will install docker etc on ec2 instances, code deploy agent - needs to be in the ec2 instance. \
-aws code deploy is not upgraded as it is ec2 so it's better to use ec2 and install the agent instead than going separately code deploy.
+aws code deploy is not upgraded as it is ec2 so it's better to use ec2 and install the agent instead than going separately code deploy. \
-b) code deploy version and ec2 code deploy agent version lot of mismatches
+b) code deploy version and ec2 code deploy agent version lot of mismatches\
-c) solution - shell scripy
+c) solution - shell script \
-    In order to deploy your app to EC2, CodeDeploy needs an agent which actually deploys the code on your EC2.
+    In order to deploy your app to EC2, CodeDeploy needs an agent that deploys the code on your EC2.\

-      Create a shell script with the below contents and run it (install agent)
+      Create a shell script with the below contents and run it (install agent)\

 **make sure to edit east-1 or east 2 on the below script, depend your location **
     #!/bin/bash